OftenDeadKanji/RedSunlight/README.md

 # RedSunlight
-My own game engine.
+My own graphic library.
 No idea if it'll be ever finished.
 Still worth trying.